awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 + AWS IoT\.
 + Local Device Shadow service\.

 A subscription defines a message source, a message target, and a topic \(or subject\) that's used to route messages from the source to the target\.
 Messages that are published to a Lambda function are passed to the function's registered handler\.
 Subscriptions enable more security and provide predictable interactions\.
-For more information, see [Greengrass Messaging Workflow](gg-sec.md#gg-msg-workflow)\.
+For more information, see [Managed Subscriptions in the MQTT Messaging Workflow](gg-sec.md#gg-msg-workflow)\.

 **Note**
 When the core is offline, Greengrass Lambda functions can exchange messages with devices, connectors, other functions, and local shadows, but messages to AWS IoT are queued\.
 For more information, see [MQTT Message Queue for Cloud Targets](gg-core.md#mqtt-message-queue)\.